Raleigh Criminal Defense Lawyer

 No matter the severity of your charge, a criminal conviction can affect many aspects of your life, such as your employment or general social status.
 Defense attorneys can educate their clients on the severity of their charges and the intricacies of the legal system.
 With this knowledge, an individual may be better informed when making decisions.

-• Assault: This applies to individuals who threaten violence or create the fear of harm in another person.
+• Assault: Assault charges are given to individuals who allegedly threaten violence or create the fear of harm in another person.
 The charge’s severity depends on factors like possible weapon possession or usage, along with the level of threat or fear the individual allegedly caused.

-• Battery: Unlike assault, battery involves the unlawful physical attack of another person and causing them bodily harm.
+• Battery: Unlike assault, battery involves the unlawful physical attack on another person and causes them bodily harm.
 The extent of the individual’s injuries determines the severity of the charge, which can range from a misdemeanor to a felony.

-• Drug Charges: Commonly involving the possession, manufacture, distribution, or trafficking of illegal narcotics or substances, drug charges can vary widely in their severity.
-The type and quantity of the involved drug hold weight in possible sentencing.
+• Drug charges: Commonly involving the possession, manufacture, distribution, or trafficking of illegal narcotics or substances, drug charges can vary widely in their severity.
+The type and quantity of the involved drug play a role in possible sentencing.

-• Domestic Violence: This charge refers to a pattern of violence or abusive behavior in a domestic relationship, such as spouses, partners, or cohabitants.
+• Domestic violence: This charge refers to a pattern of violence or abusive behavior in a domestic relationship, such as that between spouses, partners, or cohabitants.
 Domestic violence specifics can include physical assault, threats, emotional abuse, or stalking.

 • DWI (Driving While Impaired): A DWI offense occurs when someone operates a motor vehicle while impaired by drugs or alcohol.
 Authorities use blood alcohol content (BAC) levels to determine intoxication levels.
 Exceeding legal limits leads to stricter penalties.